rntrapnell/Starbucks-Capstone/README.md

 Aside from the motivation of wanting to complete the capstone project for the Udacity Data Science Nano degree, I chose to work on this project because I enjoy working on business problems.

+Files in the repo

+Starbucks_Capstone_notebook.ipynb - this is the main notebook where work was done starting out.
+It includes a function that generates labels on the dataset and a classifier that tries to fit on the dataset and predict.
+There are two versions.
+One on the master branch and one in the branch 'ult-wide'

+Starbucks-Prophet- an alternative approach using Facebook's Prophet to predict how certain demographic groups will behave.

 Dependencies
 The main unusual dependency is Facebook’s prophet. (‘pip install fbprophet’)